Meod831/Skin-Cancer-Classification/README.md

 ## Usage

-You have two options to run the application:
+You have three options to run the application:

+### Option 1: From Computer
+1. Download the application for your respective operating system down below.
+2. Run the SCC application.

-### Option 1: From the Command Line
+### Option 2: From the Command Line
 1. Open your terminal.
 2. Navigate to the project directory.
 3. Execute the following command: